-Join us for our Annual St George Festival.
-The pandemic put the festival on pause last year, but we are bringing it back in 2021 bigger and better than ever.
-This will be your chance to enjoy many delicacies of Middle Eastern culture, hear live music, join in the dancing, bid on wonderful finds in the silent auction, shop with a variety of vendors, take tours of the church and learn more about Orthodox Christianity.
+Join us for our 25th Anniversary of the St George Middle Eastern Festival.
+Being our 25th Anniversary, we are planning for it to be bigger and better than ever.
+This will be your chance to enjoy many delicacies of Middle Eastern culture, hear live music, join in the dancing, bid on wonderful finds in the silent auction and shop at our Emporium as well as shop with a variety of vendors, take tours of the church and learn more about Orthodox Christianity.
 There is something for everyone, including a Children’s Game Area with inflatable amusements and more.

-The St. George Festival started 23 years ago at our old church on 4020 North Sherman Drive.
+The St. George Middle Eastern Festival started 27 years ago at our old church on 4020 North Sherman Drive.
 It originally started as a smorgasbord where the neighbors and community members came and enjoyed a home cooked meal that was prepared by our St. George Ladies with the help of the St. George Men (Knights).
 In 1995, the smorgasbord was converted to a festival with food, live music, dancing, shops, pastries, and church tours.
-Initially the festival was called the Middle Eastern Festival; the name was changed after a few years to the St. George Festival.

 The festival is usually scheduled on the 3rd weekend of September.
 It starts on Friday afternoon and ends in the late afternoon of Sunday.
-Our festival attracts over 6,000 spectators.
+Our festival attracts approximately 7,000 visitors.